RomainChaumontet/Unikie-Academy-Exercises/C++_hands_on_programming_RC/Readme.md

 The binary and the test report will be in the folder `output`.

 # How to use the program
-You can use the program with the argument `--help` .
+You can use the program with the argument `--help` and command `--queue --file myFile` .

 # Design
 ## Current Design